databendlabs/databend/docs/doc/14-sql-commands/10-dml/dml-merge.md

 Performs INSERT, UPDATE, or DELETE operations on rows within a target table, all in accordance with conditions and matching criteria specified within the statement, using data from a specified source.

-The data source, which can a subquery, is linked to the target data via a JOIN expression.
-This expression assesses whether each row in the source can find a match in the target table and subsequently determines which operation (INSERT, UPDATE, or DELETE) should be applied to the target table.
+The data source, which can be a subquery, is linked to the target data via a JOIN expression.
+This expression assesses whether each row in the source can find a match in the target table and then determines which type of clause (MATCHED or NOT MATCHED) it should move to in the next execution step.

 ![Alt text](../../../public/img/sql/merge-into-single-clause.png)